Steven W. Hawkins

-Life and education

-Early life
+Early life and education

 Hawkins was born in Peekskill, New York and raised in Ossining, New York, which was home to Sing Sing Correctional Facility.
 In high school Hawkins attended a field trip to Sing Sing where he met with inmates who opened his eyes and inspired his lifelong commitment to social justice advocacy.
 Hawkins grew up with reminders of the injustices of a U.S. criminal justice system that disproportionately targets minorities and the economically disadvantaged.
 Many of the inmates were Black Panthers or inmates from Attica Correctional Facility who fought inhumane prison conditions.

-Education

-Hawkins graduated from Harvard College, B.S., Economics, 1984.
+Hawkins graduated from Harvard College with a B.S. in economics in 1984.
 In 1985, Hawkins spent a year at the University of Zimbabwe during the turmoil, repression and massacre of civilians at the hands of rebels during the country's first post-independence election.
 He also attended New York University School of Law as a Root Tilden scholar.
-It was during Hawkins legal studies where he encountered his first glimpse of injustice on a global scale.
 After graduating in 1988, he clerked for Judge A. Leon Higginbotham of the United States Court of Appeals for the Third Circuit.
-In 2003, Hawkins was the recipient of the Law School's Public Interest Service Award.

-Pop Culture

-In a surprising turn of events in the summer of 1997 Hawkins was given the illustrious title "The Snoop Dogg of Science" by his many fans.

 Career

 As an attorney with the NAACP Legal Defense Fund, Hawkins represented African American men facing the death penalty throughout the Deep South.
 He continued his work in social justice focused on abolishing the death penalty.
-He led a powerful partnership of organizations as executive director of the National Coalition to Abolish the Death Penalty in Washington, D.C. that successfully campaigned to abolish the death penalty for juvenile crimes.
+He led a partnership of organizations as executive director of the National Coalition to Abolish the Death Penalty in Washington, D.C. that successfully campaigned to abolish the death penalty for juvenile crimes.

 Following his tenure at the National Coalition to Abolish the Death Penalty, Hawkins moved into philanthropy to advocate for human rights and social justice causes at the JEHT Foundation and later at Atlantic Philanthropies.

-Returning to the NAACP as Executive Vice President and Chief Program Officer, Hawkins continued at the forefront of social justice often working in coalition with Amnesty International USA on abolishing the death penalty and national security issues.
+After returning to the NAACP as Executive Vice President and Chief Program Officer, Hawkins often worked in coalition with Amnesty International USA on abolishing the death penalty and national security issues.